Is Goat Cheese Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women eat goat cheese?

-Yes, pregnant women can safely eat goat cheese that is made from pasteurized milk.
-Most commercial goat cheese sold in U.S. grocery stores is pasteurized and safe to consume.
-Always check the label to confirm pasteurization, and avoid soft ripened varieties with white rinds unless they're cooked thoroughly to 165°F.
+Yes, pregnant women can safely eat goat cheese as long as it's made from pasteurized milk.
+Most commercial goat cheese sold in U.S. grocery stores is pasteurized.
+Always check the label to confirm.
+Hard and aged goat cheeses are generally safer than soft varieties, and cooking goat cheese to 165°F eliminates any potential listeria risk.

 What are the risks of goat cheese during pregnancy?

-The main risk is listeria contamination from unpasteurized goat cheese.
-Pregnant women are 10-20 times more likely to get listeriosis than the general population.
-Listeria infection during pregnancy can cause miscarriage, stillbirth, premature delivery, or life threatening infection in newborns.
-Pasteurized goat cheese eliminates this risk almost entirely.
+The primary risk is listeriosis from unpasteurized goat cheese.
+Pregnant women are 10-20 times more susceptible to this bacterial infection than the general population.
+Listeria can cross the placenta and cause miscarriage, stillbirth, premature delivery, or severe illness in newborns.
+Unpasteurized soft cheeses carry 50-160 times higher listeria risk than pasteurized versions according to FDA estimates.

 Is Costco goat cheese pasteurized?

-Yes, Costco's Kirkland Signature goat cheese is made from pasteurized goat's milk, making it safe for pregnant women.
-Like most major retailers, Costco sources goat cheese that meets FDA pasteurization requirements.
-Always verify by checking the ingredient label, which should clearly state 'pasteurized goat milk' or similar wording.
+Yes, Costco's Kirkland Signature goat cheese is made from pasteurized goat's milk, making it safe for pregnant women to enjoy.
+Like most commercially sold goat cheese in the United States, Costco sources pasteurized products.
+Always verify by checking the ingredient label, which should explicitly state 'pasteurized goat milk' or 'pasteurized goat's milk.'

 Why avoid goats when pregnant?